-All communications between management and employees should be is clear and accurate to prevent any misunderstanding.
+All communications between management and employees should be clear and accurate to prevent any misunderstanding.
 Various communication methods are often required by organisations to ensure messages are communicated in a timely and effective way.
 Methods will vary from email, to social media, to manager announcements, to seminars.
-Make sure that you select the appropriate communication for the nature of the message.
+We have recently also seen the increase in specifically developed apps for in-house communication.
+However you get your messages out to your teams, make sure that you select the appropriate communication for the nature of the message.

 For new initiatives or working processes, written communication may be appropriate, as well as verbal manager/supervisor briefing.
 This will provide your employees with a reference point to return to and can also provide you with a commitment from employees to action the required changes.

 Good communication is a two-way street and Managers and Directors should regularly ask for feedback, updates and ideas from front line employees.

 An employer is ultimately responsible for the behaviour of its workforce, including compliance with safe working practises and legislation.
 By leading by example, promoting a culture of trust and ensuring excellent communication you will be doing all you can to give your workforce the environment they need in order to participate in and nurture an excellent health and Safety culture.
 Trust your employees and involve them in the key decisions about the environment they will work in.
 Listen to their feedback and make them part of the solution.
 Your employees are your biggest asset, so look after them as if they were family.